-We have a series of overlapping networks of relationships, which includes governors, staff, children, parents, church members, and members of the community which the school seeks to serve.
-Our pastoral work will strive to meet the significant challenge to create and maintain such networks including in our Church schools in ways which reflect the Gospel.
-Those who are in leadership roles, which includes all who have a particular responsibility, ensure that by their personal example they set the highest standards expected.
+The quality of relationships between all members of school, staff and pupils, and the relationship with parents/carers is integral to the ethos of the school.
+We have a series of overlapping networks of relationships, which includes governors, staff, children, parents/carers and members of the community which the school seeks to serve.
+Our pastoral work will strive to create and maintain such.
+Those who are school staff and in particular those in leadership roles, which include all who have a particular responsibility, ensure that by their personal example they set the highest standards expected.
+Pastoral care pervades all aspects of school life and therefore will be reflected in the way the school is organised and the way policies are written and implemented.